Civic Tech and Place-Based Municipalism

 |---|---|---|---|---|---|---|

-| Regulatory | Policy provisions requiring municipalities to conduct participatory processes; institutionalisation of digital participation platforms for consultation, deliberation, and participatory decision-making; Policy provisions ensuring civic tech platforms are accessible to diverse populations; Data governance and privacy regulations. | |||||
+| Regulatory | Government-led blockchain pilots involving land registries and public administration systems. | Formal governance structures and procedural rules support legitimacy, interoperability and institutional uptake of digital governance systems. | Institutional control over algorithmic systems can recentralise power and constrain citizen agency. | Develop clearer participatory governance rules and citizen oversight structures for algorithmic systems. | Algorithmic governance may reduce opportunities for political contestation and democratic accountability. | Policy provisions requiring municipalities to conduct participatory processes; institutionalisation of digital participation platforms for consultation, deliberation, and participatory decision-making; policy provisions ensuring civic tech platforms are accessible to diverse populations; data governance and privacy regulations. |

 | Biophysical Resources | ||||||